-1 Abbreviation index for the following work, in alphabetical order of ex for the following work, in alphabetical order of the abbreviations 1 2 Chosen initial parameter set used for the models.
-The masses are roughly equidistant on a logarithmic scale, the velocities are multiples of $100 km/s$ and the metallicities are sets of 1, 0.5 and 0.2 times multiple powers of 10 (cf. 3). $\ldots$ $\ldots$ $\ldots$ 22
+1 Abbreviation index for the following work, in alphabetical order the abbreviations 1 2 Chosen initial parameter set used for the models.
+The masses are roughly equidistant on a logarithmic scale, the velocities are multiples of $100 km/s$ and the metallicities are sets of 1, 0.5 and 0.2 times multiple powers of 10 (cf. 3). \ldots \ldots \ldots 22